Daktoo/Wormhole-X-Treme/README.txt

 Update:

-0. Download the zip containing plugin, hsqldb, and gate shape files.
+0. Download the jar containing plugin, hsqldb, and gate shape files.

-1. Extract WormholeXTreme.jar to your plugins/ folder, overwriting existing file.
+1. Place the WormholeXTreme-1.1.3.jar to your plugins/ folder, overwriting existing file.

 2. (Optional, if upgrading to 3d shapes) If upgrading from v0.833 or earlier, start server before updating gate shapes.

 2.1.
-(Optional, if upgrading to 3d shapes) From the console run 'wormhole custom -all true'

-2.2.
 (Optional, if upgrading to 3d shapes) Shut down, Replace gate shapes with new shapes from 3d
      GateShapes/3d/ folder.
 Edit shapes as needed.

 3. Start server.

 4. If gates act weird, remove them and re-add them.

+DO NOT RUN `/wormhole custom -all true` as mentioned in earlier README.txt files, as this can cause complete stargate db corruption.

 Permissions Plugin Nodes: (Controlled by plugins/WormholeXTreme/settings.txt - SIMPLE_PERMISSIONS)